zencart/documentation/content/dev/laravel_integration/bootstrapping/_index.md

 ---
 title: Laravel Bootstrapping
-description: How we bootstrap Laravel and it's effect on Zen Cart
+description: How we bootstrap Laravel and its effect on Zen Cart
 weight: 100
 layout: docs